Scouting reports for all Futures Game players

 Nationals: James Wood, OF (No. 1/MLB No. 2); Dylan Crews, OF (No. 2/MLB No. 4); ^^Brady House, 3B (No. 3/MLB No. 44)

-Wood may be unlikely to participate as a recent Major League debutant, but he earned at least hearing his name on the initial roster after leading Triple-A in average (.353), OBP (.463) and OPS (1.058) as a five-tool talent with Rochester.
+Wood will not participate as a recent Major League debutant, but he earned at least hearing his name on the initial roster after leading Triple-A in average (.353), OBP (.463) and OPS (1.058) as a five-tool talent with Rochester.
 Last year’s No. 2 overall pick, Crews just reached Triple-A and can be above-average across the board as a center fielder, particularly when it comes to making consistent hard contact.
 House has slipped some in his return to Double-A, but at 6-foot-4, he still has plus power and a strong throwing arm that could make him a valuable third baseman in DC.

 Phillies: Aidan Miller, SS (No. 2/MLB No. 27); Justin Crawford, OF (No. 3/MLB No. 55)